 The REIT will have the right to terminate the Management Agreement upon an "event of default" (being a bankruptcy, fraud or material uncured breach) by the Manager.
-The REIT may also terminate the Management Agreement, upon three months' prior written notice, at the expiry of the Initial Term and thereafter upon the expiry of each ensuing Renewal Term provided that: (i) a majority of the Independent Trustees determine that the services of the Manager under the Management Agreement are unsatisfactory; (ii) such termination is approved by at least two-thirds of the votes cast by Unitholders at a duly called meeting of Unitholders; and (iii) a termination fee in an amount equal to the fees payable to the Manager for the prior 12-month period is paid to the Manager.
+The REIT may also terminate the Management Agreement, upon three months' prior written notice, at the expiry of the Initial Term and thereafter upon the expiry of each ensuing Renewal Term provided that: (i) a majority of the Independent Trustees determine that the services of the Manager under the Management Agreement are unsatisfactory; (ii) such termination is approved by at least two-thirds of the votes cast by Unitholders at a duly called meeting of Unitholders (excluding any Units and Special Voting Units held by the Manager and its affiliates); and (iii) a termination fee in an amount equal to the fees payable to the Manager for the prior 12-month period is paid to the Manager.
 For greater clarity, no termination fee will be payable where the Management Agreement is terminated due to an event of default of the Manager or where the Management Agreement is terminated by the Manager (other than in connection with an event of default of the REIT).
-Upon the amended Management Agreement becoming effective, the existing termination right pursuant to (ii) in the second sentence of this paragraph will be modified such that the required vote of two-thirds of votes cast by Unitholders and holders of Special Voting Units voting together will now exclude Units or Special Voting Units held by the Manager or any of its Affiliates.

-Upon termination of the Management Agreement for any reason (other than for a Manager "event of default" or by the Manager for convenience), the REIT has agreed to fully indemnify the Manager from and against any and all severance costs (if any) actually incurred by the Manager in respect of employees of the Manager arising out of or resulting from the ensuing termination of redundant or surplus employees as a consequence of the termination of the Management Agreement or the amended Management Agreement, as the case may be, in respect of the period after the closing of the REIT's IPO that each such employee has worked on REIT matters and based on the proportion of each such employee's services attributable to REIT matters.
+Upon termination of the Management Agreement for any reason (other than for a Manager "event of default", Loss of Key Man (as defined in the Management Agreement) or by the Manager for convenience), the REIT has agreed to fully indemnify the Manager from and against any and all severance costs (if any) actually incurred by the Manager in respect of employees of the Manager arising out of or resulting from the ensuing termination of redundant or surplus employees as a consequence of the termination of the Management Agreement or the amended Management Agreement, as the case may be, in respect of the period after the closing of the REIT's IPO that each such employee has worked on REIT matters and based on the proportion of each such employee's services attributable to REIT matters.